 The contract led Cuervo to begin its first phase of drilling on Bob 1 in June to test the target’s 1-billion-tonne potential indicated by a 3 km belt of magnetite outcropping and promising geophysics.

 The firm aims to complete at least 4,500 metres of drilling using two rigs, as well as additional geophysical surveying and mapping, infrastructure construction, community programs and permitting.
-(Under the current exploration permit the company can build 20 drill platforms at Bob 1.
-But once it’s repermitted, it can build up to 60 platforms.)
+(Under the current exploration permit, the company can only build 20 drill platforms at Bob 1.
+However, once it’s repermitted, it can build an unlimited number of platforms.)

 The camp at Bob 1 is set up at an elevation of 3,900 metres on the side of the mountain.
 From there, drillers were seen putting in one of the first holes on the zone in June.

-Between then and September, Cuervo completed 2,900 metres in 13 holes in the central area of Bob 1.
+Between then and September, Cuervo completed a total of 2,900 metres in 13 holes in the central area of Bob 1.
 (Hole No. 9 was abandoned due to poor ground conditions.)

 The latest three holes, No. 11 to 13, were published mid-November.
 Cuervo reported a weighted-average iron grade of magnetite and mixed magnetite-intrusive of 30.55% iron over a combined 284.9 metres in the three holes, whereas the previous nine averaged 39.19% iron over 1,216.8 metres.

 All the holes to date contained values of sulphur and copper, which Cuervo says is common in skarn-type mineralization.

 So far, Bob 1 has a 1 km strike length of magnetite mineralization, which may be further extended as the company wraps up drilling by the end of November.

 Once completed, the firm will prepare a maiden resource estimate on the Bob 1 target, expected by February 2013.